gvwilson/sensibleadventures/arecibo/arecibo.md

 The god-king is a head taller than anyone Second Bird has ever seen, with skin like charcoal and an old scar on the left side of his head.
 Naked,
-thin from years of starvation, and covered in dust, he is the most frightening thing Second Bird has ever seen.
+bone thin from two decades of starvation, and covered in dust, he is the most frightening thing Second Bird has ever seen.

-"I said, what now?"
-Fast Rock demands.

 The god-king blinks as if waking.
 "I need to see the stars," he says abruptly,